AdobeDocs/experience-platform.en/help/data-prep/functions.md

 ---
 keywords: Experience Platform;home;popular topics;map csv;map csv file;map csv file to xdm;map csv to xdm;ui guide;mapper;mapping;mapping fields;mapping functions;
 solution: Experience Platform
-title: Mapping functions
+title: Data Prep functions
 topic: overview
 description: This document introduces the mapping functions used with Data Prep.
 ---

-# Mapping functions
+# Data Prep functions

-Mapping functions can be used to compute and calculate values based on what is entered in source fields.
+Data Prep functions can be used to compute and calculate values based on what is entered in source fields.

 ## Fields